What is a cash flow score?

 How is a cash flow score calculated?

 A cash flow score is calculated by analyzing transaction-derived signals that reflect how an applicant manages money day to day.
-These signals can include income regularity and stability, expense behavior, cash buffer, volatility in net cash position, recurring obligations, and broader stability patterns over time.
-Carrington Labs uses these inputs to generate a score and risk segment, along with key drivers and reason codes that help lenders understand the result.
+These signals can include income patterns, spending behavior, liquidity, recurring obligations, balance volatility, and financial recovery.

 How is a cash flow score different from a credit score?